 €100,000 to fund researchers and language technology innovators

 Imminent was founded to help innovators who share the goal of making it easier for everyone living in our multilingual world to understand and be understood by all others.
 Each year, Imminent will allocate €100,000 to fund five original research projects with grants of €20,000 each to explore the most advanced frontiers in the world of language services.
-Imminent expects the call to appeal to startuppers, researchers, innovators and authors.
+Imminent expects the call to appeal to startuppers, researchers, innovators, authors, university labs, organizations and companies.
 A committee made up of leading experts will evaluate the proposals.

 For any questions related to the grants or your application, you can contact email@example.com.